 Different types of retirement plans, including 401(k) plans, are required to keep certain information on file with the IRS and the Department of Labor (DOL).
 One key piece of information is DOL Form 5500.
 This form is used to collect data for employee benefit plans that are subject to federal ERISA (Employee Retirement Income Security Act) guidelines.

-So how does that help me find my 401(k)?
+How does that help you find your 401(k)?
 The Department of Labor offers a Form 5500 search tool online that you can use to locate lost 401(k) plans.
 You can search by plan name or plan sponsor.
 If you know either one, you can look up the plan’s Form 5500, which should include contact information.
 From there, you can reach out to the plan sponsor to track down your lost 401(k).

 In order for your name to come up in the search results, your former employer must have entered your name and personal information in that database.
 If they haven’t done so, it’s possible you may not find your account this way.